plone/volto/docs/source/getting-started/roadmap.md

 can be really productive.

 ## Normal, everyday Volto development

-For the next steps in Volto development, you'll be exposed to a wider variety of technologies.

 - Write new Redux actions and reducers
 - Create new views for Plone content.